Weber Group giving free Country Boom tickets to all active military, veterans, and their immediate family

-Weber Group giving free Country Boom tickets to all active military, veterans, and their immediate familyUpdated
+Weber Group giving free Country Boom tickets to all active military, veterans, and their immediate familyNew

 WEST SALEM, Wis.
 (WXOW) - Anyone who is serving or who has served in the armed forces, along with their immediate families, can enjoy some country music for free next month.